Ukraine warns of disaster ‘10 times’ worse than Chernobyl as nuclear plant under fire

 Russian troops outside the city of Enerhodar are shelling the Zaporizhzhia power plant, Ukraine’s largest nuclear facility, and a fire has broken out, according to Ukrainian officials.

-Ukrainian leaders warn the attacks are creating a “real threat of nuclear danger” at the power station, one of the largest nuclear plants in Europe.
+Ukrainian leaders warn the attacks are creating a “real threat of nuclear danger” at the power station, the largest plant of its kind in Europe.

 “We demand that they stop the heavy weapons fire,” Andriy Tuz, a spokesperson for the plant, said in a video posted on Telegram.
 “There is a real threat of nuclear danger in the biggest atomic energy station in Europe.”